We Help Create, Protect and Optimize Enterprise Value.™

 Business Continuity Planning is the proactive process to make sure that the businesses overcome serious incidents or disasters and resume normal operations within a reasonably short period.
-Typical disasters that business continuity covers may include fires, floods, accidents caused by key people, server crashes, virus infections, insolvency of key suppliers, and negative media campaigns, to name a few.
+Typical incidents that business continuity covers may include fires, floods, accidents caused by key people, server crashes, virus infections, insolvency of key suppliers, and negative media campaigns, to name a few.

 Emergency Operations Plan

-An Emergency Operations Plan (EOP), usually 2-4 pages, for a closely held business is a high-level document that informs key people, advisors, and family members about how the business will operate and who will fulfill what roles when the person currently in charge is not available.
+An Emergency Operations Plan (EOP), usually 2-4 pages, for a closely-held business is a high-level document that informs key people, advisors, and family members about how the business will operate and who will fulfill what roles when the person currently in charge is not available.
 Although the EOP is not a legal document, it protects employees, vendors, customers, shareholders, shareholders’ families, lenders, and affiliated organizations.
 Among other directives, an EOP:

-- Presents a plan for what to do if the owner does not return to the business.
+- Presents a plan for what to do if the Owner does not return to the business.